Hasodikis/T480S-Hackintosh/README.md

 ## MacOS on Thinkpad T480s.
-Currently on Ventura 13.5.1
+Currently on MacOS 13 Ventura

 ## Since v.2 all releases are stable and daily driving my T480s.
 ## I have opted to disable TB in BIOS to save energy, since I have no TB accesories.